 For over 100 years, Utah State Capitol has ranked among the most popular Salt Lake City historic attractions.
-And there’s more than a building here – it’s an entire complex dedicated to the Utah’s history and home for local governments.
+And there’s more than a building here – it’s an entire complex dedicated to Utah’s history and home for local governments.

-The Capitol building serves two active legislative chamber and working state officials.
+The Capitol building serves two active legislative chambers and working state officials.
 In addition, visitors enjoy browsing artwork, exhibits, historical buildings, manicured grounds and statues honoring important people.
 Examples include Chief Massasoit of Wampanogas tribe, Dr. Martha Hughes Cannon – the first woman state senator – and Utah’s law enforcement and Mormon pioneer volunteers.
 View Utah State Capitol tours.

 While there are dozens of buildings to see in downtown, Beehive House ranks among popular Salt Lake City historic attractions.
 The home was built in 1854 for city founder Brigham Young and his family.

 Visitors are welcome to tour the home, which displays the family’s objects.
-Beehive House also showcases 19th century architecture and period pieces such as furniture, linens, rugs, an observatory, and a cupola topped with a beehive.
+Beehive House also showcases 19th-century architecture and period pieces such as furniture, linens, rugs, an observatory, and a cupola topped with a beehive.
 Tours are free and last about 20 minutes, with no reservations required.